 The Faculty for Undergraduate Neuroscience holds workshops every 3-4 years centered around designing, implementing and assessing neuroscience programs in undergraduate settings.

-The 2023 FUN Workshop, titled Re-imagining Neuroscience Education, will be held at Western Washington University in Bellingham, Washington.
-Plan to arrive on July 26, with programming July 27 to July 30, 2023.
+The 2023 FUN Workshop, titled Re-imagining Neuroscience Education, was held at Western Washington University in Bellingham, Washington from July 27 to July 30, 2023.

 More details about the workshop can be found here